wp-plugins/simple-membership/readme.txt

 * Hide the admin toolbar from the frontend of your site.
 * Allow your members to deleter their membership accounts.
 * Send quick notification email to your members.
+* Customize the password reset email for members.
 * The login and registration widgets will be responsive if you are using a responsive theme.
 * Front-end member registration page.
 * Front-end member profiles.